 Are Solar Roofing Installations a Powerful Selling Feature?

 Yet we wonder if buying a $7000 to $30000 solar power generating system for a home is really worth it.
 Apparently, the savings range from $400 to $700 a month, or around $6k a year.
-Right away you’d say no, however the prices of solar systems are falling and there might be other benefits to consider including higher prices and new leads that you wouldn’t have generated otherwise.
+Right away you’d say no, however the prices of solar systems are falling and there might be other benefits to consider including higher selling prices.

 If you’re a builder or commercial real estate developer, you may want to check out the incentives offered by the Madison Energy Group of Phoenix, who Andrew works with.